 According to the Bulletin of Atomic Scientists, and leading Canadian experts like former Ambassador for Disarmament, the Hon.
 Douglas Roche, the world has quietly entered a second nuclear age.

 On January 17, 2007, world scientists moved the hands on the 'Doomsday Clock' two minutes closer to midnight in light of the dual threats of climate change and the increasing effort to build nuclear weapons.
+And that was before the sabre rattling of US President Donald Trump.

 Not since the bombs were dropped on Hiroshima and Nagasaki has the world been closer to the threat of nuclear war.
 Canada has simply not been doing its part to stop the spread of nuclear weapons and to protest when allies violate the Nuclear Non-Proliferation Treaty.
 In fact, Canada continues to press for sales of its CANDU nuclear technology around the world, without adequate safeguards.
 Canada has sold reactors to dictatorships, such as Argentina in the junta era.
 Canadian research-reactor waste in India allowed that nation to join the nuclear club.
 Phasing out nuclear energy as an aspect of nuclear military disarmament is essential.
 The Harper Administration's decision to contract to sell nuclear materials to India, in contravention of the terms of the Non-Proliferation Treaty concluded at the 2010 G-20 meeting, further eroded limits on nuclear weapons and global respect for the rule of law.